flarehotspot/sdk-utils/sdk/mkdocs/docs/api/config-api.md

 ## 3. Plugin

 The plugin configuration API is used to store custom configuration specific to the plugin you are developing.
-Using this API ensures that your plugin configuration can be migrated properly to a new system in case you want to flash new firmware or migrate to a new hardware.
+Using this API ensures that your custom plugin configuration can be migrated properly to a new system in case you want to flash new firmware or migrate to a new hardware.

 To save your plugin configuration, use the `Save` method.